In most things, age is nothing but a number—but when it comes to financial planning, age DEFINITELY matters. #ProsperityFinancialGroup

 And if your younger spouse collects Social Security benefits early, this will likely reduce their Social Security benefits for life—by as much as 30 percent!
 Drawing benefits early could reduce their lifetime benefits and the survivor benefit far more than many pre-retirees realize.

-That generally means Michael should wait until age 70 to claim his benefit, even if his own life expectancy is relatively short.
-By waiting until 70, Michael’s already-higher benefit will earn an additional 8 percent in annual delayed-retirement credits, which will also be included in the survivor benefit.
+That generally means Jude should wait until age 70 to claim his benefit, even if his own life expectancy is relatively short.
+By waiting until 70, Jude's already-higher benefit will earn an additional 8 percent in annual delayed-retirement credits, which will also be included in the survivor benefit.

 In addition to smart Social Security decision-making, you might consider buying an annuity to further augment income over your younger spouse’s lifetime.